neijrr/nextcloud_passwords_handbook_ru/Administrators/Services/Website-Preview-Services.md

 If the installation fails, try `sudo npm install --global pageres-cli --unsafe-perm`.
 If you are using a docker container, add `--cap-add=SYS_ADMIN` to the docker command to enable the chrome sandbox.

-**Warning:** Locally hosted services can generate previews of websites only available within your local network. (e.g. Intranet/Company Wiki etc.).
+**Warning:** Locally hosted services can generate previews of websites only available within your local network. (e.g. Intranet/Company Wiki).
 This could leak confidential data.